 When I say "questionable cash flow sources," I mean items such as changes in taxes payable, tax benefits from stock options, and asset sales, among others.
 That's not to say that companies booking these as sources of cash flow are weak, or are engaging in any sort of wrongdoing, or that everything that comes up questionable in my graph is automatically bad news.
 But whenever a company is getting more than, say, 10% of its cash from operations from these dubious sources, investors ought to make sure to refer to the filings and dig in.

-Hologic's issue isn't questionable cash flow boosts, but items in that suspect group that reduced cash flow.
-Within the questionable cash flow figure -- here a negative -- plotted in the TTM period above, adjustments for gains owed to asset sales constituted the biggest reversal.
-Overall, the biggest drag on FCF also came from adjustments for gains owed to asset sales, which represented 18% of cash from operations.
+With 40.5% of operating cash flow coming from questionable sources, Hologic investors should take a closer look at the underlying numbers.
+Within the questionable cash flow figure plotted in the TTM period above, stock-based compensation and related tax benefits provided the biggest boost, at 7.3% of cash flow from operations.
+Overall, the biggest drag on FCF also came from adjustments for gains owed to asset sales, which represented 17.8% of cash from operations.

 A Foolish final thought